pgRouting/pgrouting/doc/depthFirstSearch/pgr_depthFirstSearch.rst

 parameter (``max_depth``) can be specified to get the results up to a particular depth.

+**Note**: If two or more vertices are at the same depth from the current vertex, then to resolve the clash, out of all the edges joining the current vertex and the next vertex, the edge having the smallest id will be traversed first.

 **The main Characteristics are:**

 - The implementation works for both undirected and directed graphs.